pachyderm/docs-content/latest/run-commands/pachctl_create_repo.md

 ```
   -d, --description string   Set a repo description.
   -h, --help                 help for repo
-      --project string       Specify an existing project (by name) for where the new repo will be located. (default "standard-ml-tutorial")
+      --project string       Specify an existing project (by name) for where the new repo will be located. (default "video-to-frame-traces")
 ```

 ### Options inherited from parent commands